SanclerZanella/good_samaritan_org/README.md

 ### Future Implementations

-  * Complete and enhace automated tests.
+  * Enhace automated tests.

   * Create a way of interaction between sponsor and sponsored.

-  * Create an anual report page, to inform the organization improvements, events and detailed spending.
+  * Create an annual report page, to inform the organization improvements, events and detailed spending.

 Back to the [Tables of Contents](#tables-of-contents)